minxinfeng/FengXiangmin_SQA_Homework/README.md

 FengXiangmin_SQA_Homework
 =========================

-The homework project for class SQA of teacher TianSiyuan.
+This project is created for homework of class SQA of teacher TianSiyuan.

+FengXiangmin
+Student ID: 13126069